o-william-white/skim2mito/README.md

 plot_width: 20
 ```

-The example samples.csv file is located here `config/samples.csv` and it looks like this:
+The example samples.csv file is located here `config/samples.csv` and it looks like this (note that the seed and gene columns are only required if the custom getorganelle database option is specified in the config file):

  ID | forward | reverse | taxid | seed | gene